Associate Dean: Paul Clay

 a.
 Objective 1 - Knowledge of the economy, the principles of modern business, and organizational practices.

 b.
-Objective 2 - Report accounting data to the internal and external stakeholders of an organization.
+Objective 2 - Report marketing intelligence to internal and external stakeholders of an organization.

 - Demonstrate teamwork skills by providing valuable contributions to projects produced in a collaborative environment.

 Fort Lewis College is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
-The School of Business Administration’s degree program in Accounting is included in the scope of accreditation.
+The School of Business Administration’s degree program in Marketing is included in the scope of accreditation.

 School of Business Administration: Click here for more information